Xanthomonas citri

 Xanthomonas citri is a Gram-negative, rod-shaped bacterium.
 Although it is harmless for humans, it is a phytopathogen, known for being the causing agent of citrus canker.

+Many pathovars are misclassified as X. cissicola, X. campestris, or X. axonopodis.
+A 2022 study proposes moving 20 pathovars in these three (including the sole representative of X. cissicola) into X. citri.
+However, based on the principle of priority, all "X. citri" should become instead named under the earliest-published name, X. cissicola like in GTDB.
+The two proposals do not affect the independence of X. campestris and X. axonopodis, as their type strains are sufficiently distinct from X. citri/cissicola to be their own species.

+Pathovars included

+Uncited entries are based on Bansal et al. (2022), either in the article's own results (20 pathovars) or in its description of earlier results.
+Pathovars that include the type strain of either X. citri or X. cissicola are shown in bold.

+The list is unlikely to be complete.

 Bacterial killing via a secretion system

 Xanthomonas citri uses its type IV secretion system to kill other Gram-negative bacterial species in a contact-dependent manner.
 The secretion of the effector proteins requires a conserved C-terminal domain, and its bacteriolytic activity is neutralized by a cognate immunity protein.

 Defense against predators

 Xanthomonas citri also uses type VI secretion system in defense against the predatory amoeba Dictyostelium discoideum.